 As mentioned, Local allows you to use your local sites with SSL.
 This is important, for example, if you are working on an online shop and want to test drive your payment systems.
 It’s also a good idea if your final site is going to run on HTTPS so that you make sure there are no surprises when you go live.

 For that reason, all sites you create are also available as HTTPS versions by default.
-Simply change the URL in your browser to https:// in the front and you access it.
+Simply change the URL in your browser to https:// in the front to access it.

 If you run into a security warning like below, go to the SSL tab in Local for that site and click the Trust button.
 When you now restart your browser and access the site, the security warning should not appear.